mozilla/application-services/components/support/nimbus-cli/README.md

       --reset-app
           Resets the app back to its initial state before launching

+      --preserve-nimbus-db
+          Keeps existing enrollments and experiments before enrolling.

+          This is unlikely what you want to do.

+  -f, --file <FILE>
+          Instead of fetching from the server, use a file instead

   -h, --help
           Print help (see a summary with '-h')
 ```